Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Simulation setup

 Figure \ref{fig:trackcompare} shows that the star with $M_\mathrm{ZAMS}=14 \ \Msun$ ignites helium in an even bluer position in the HR at $T_\mathrm{eff}\approx 10^4$~K, when it has a radius of $\approx70 \ \Rsun$.
 Therefore, in \mobse{}, the NS progenitors tend to interact with their binary companion after or during the core He burning phase.
 In contrast, when \sevn{} makes use of the \parsec{} tracks, most of the NS progenitors interact before helium ignition, i.e., during the Hertzsprung gap or giant branch phase (\bse{} types 2 and 3, see Table \ref{tab:phases}).
 Since most binary-evolution processes depend on the stellar type (e.g., RLO, Section \ref{sec:rlo}), these differences have a dramatic impact on the production of BNSs (Sections \ref{sec:bnsform} and \ref{sec:BNSmeff}).

 The \parsec{} stellar tracks with different $\lambda_\mathrm{ov}$ values show a similar evolution in the HR diagram.
 The largest differences are in the mass range of the NS progenitors at high metallicity.
-For these stars, the tracks with $\lambda_\mathrm{ov}=0.4$ produce a much more extend blue loop (see, e.g., the top-left panel in Figure \ref{fig:trackcompare}).
+For these stars, the tracks with $\lambda_\mathrm{ov}=0.4$ produce a much more extend blue loop (see, e.g., the top-right panel in Fig.~\ref{fig:trackcompare}).
 The blue loop is a typical feature of stars in this mass range: at the ignition of core helium burning the star contracts moving to the blue part of the HR diagram, then it expands again at the end of the core He burning toward the asymptotic giant branch.
+The $\lambda_\mathrm{ov}=0.4$ and $\lambda_\mathrm{ov}=0.5$ models are similar in many respects, hence we use the term \parsec{} referring to both models, unless specifically noted.

 Overall, the \mobse{} stellar tracks reach larger radii during the evolution (up to ten times).
-In particular, high-mass BH progenitors ($M_\mathrm{ZAMS}\gtrsim 50 \ \Msun$) in \mobse{} expands up to 2500--10000 \Rsun{}, while in \parsec{} the maximum radius ranges from $\approx 50 \ \Rsun$ (for $Z\gtrsim0.02$) to $\approx 2500 \ \Rsun$ (for $Z\lesssim0.001$) (see, e.g., the lower panels in Figure \ref{fig:trackcompare}).
-However, in \parsec{} very high-mass ($M_\mathrm{ZAMS}\gtrsim 100 \ \Msun$) metal-poor ($Z\lesssim0.002$) stars reach large radii (up to $\approx 1000 \ \Rsun{}$) during the MS, while in \mobse{} such stars do not expand more than $\approx 50 \ \Rsun{}$ before the end of the MS (see lower-right panel in Figure \ref{fig:trackcompare}).
-Therefore, in the \sevn{}+\parsec{} simulations high-massive metal-poor stars tend to interact with their binary companion during the MS, while in \mobse{} this happens at later evolutionary stages.
+In particular, high-mass BH progenitors ($M_\mathrm{ZAMS}\gtrsim 50 \ \Msun$) in \mobse{} expand up to 2500--10000 \Rsun{}, while in \parsec{} the maximum radius ranges from $\approx 50 \ \Rsun$ (for $Z\gtrsim0.02$) to $\approx 2500 \ \Rsun$ (for $Z\lesssim0.001$) (see, e.g., the lower panels in Fig.~\ref{fig:trackcompare}).
+However, in \parsec{} very high-mass ($M_\mathrm{ZAMS}\gtrsim 100 \ \Msun$) metal-poor ($Z\lesssim0.002$) stars reach large radii (up to $\approx 2500 \ \Rsun{}$) during the MS, while in \mobse{} such stars do not expand more than $\approx 50 \ \Rsun{}$ before the end of the MS (see lower-left panel in Fig.~\ref{fig:trackcompare}).
+Therefore, in the \sevn{}+\parsec{} simulations massive metal-poor stars tend to interact with their binary companion during the MS, while in \mobse{} this happens at later evolutionary stages.